openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 .# Abstract

 OpenID Connect defines mechanisms by which an End-User can leverage an OpenID Provider (OP) to release identity information (such as authentication and claims) to a Relying Party (RP) which can act on that information.
-In this model, the RP trusts in the assertions made by the OP, i.e. the OP is the issuer of this assertions.
+In this model, the RP trusts assertions made by the OP, i.e. the OP is the issuer of these assertions.

 This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP controlled by the End-User.
 The Self-Issued OP does not itself assert identity information about this End-user.
 Instead the End-user becomes the issuer of identity information.
-Using Self-Issued OPs, End-Users can authenticate themselves with self-issued ID Tokens signed with keys under the End-user's control and present self-attested claims directly to the RPs.
+Using Self-Issued OPs, End-Users can authenticate themselves with Self-Issued ID Tokens signed with keys under the End-user's control and present self-attested claims directly to the RPs.

 Self-Issued OPs can also present cryptographically verifiable claims issued by the third parties trusted by the RPs, when used with separate specifications such as [@!OIDC4VP], or Aggregated and Distributed Claims defined in Section 5.6.2 of [@!OpenID.Core].
 This allows End-Users to interact with RPs, without RPs interacting directly with claims issuers.